TheCherno/Hazel/README.md

 *note this is subject to change at any time.*
 By the end 2020, we want to make a game using the Hazel game engine.

-We also want to add a full 2d workflow, on all platforms, so you can just load up hazel and make a game in 2d!.
+We also want to add a full 2d workflow, on all platforms(desktop), so you can just load up hazel and make a game in 2d!.

 [![Twitter](https://img.shields.io/badge/%40thecherno--blue.svg?style=social&logo=Twitter)](https://twitter.com/thecherno)
 [![Instagram](https://img.shields.io/badge/thecherno--red.svg?style=social&logo=Instagram)](https://www.instagram.com/thecherno)